-Urbanization and Faunal Diversity: A Systematic Checklist of Animal Species in Kharadi-Wagholi, M/S, India.
+Urbanization and Faunal Diversity: A Systematic Checklist of Different Faunal Species in Kharadi-Wagholi, M/S, India.

 Abstract:

 Urbanization greatly changes biodiversity by changing natural habitats, affecting species composition, and disturbing ecological balance.
 The current research records the faunal diversity of the Kharadi-Wagholi area in Pune District, Maharashtra state, which is a region with fast developmental activities.
 Field surveys were carried out from February 2024 to January 2025, including Pre-Monsoon, Monsoon, and Post-Monsoon seasons.
 Species identification was made using systematic transect walking, visual sighting, and photographic recording, and it was based on standard taxonomic guides.
-There were 68 species that were recorded and belonged to several taxonomic groups.
+There were 68 species that were recorded and belonged to variety of faunal groups.
 Out of them, 29 species from 23 families belonged under Phylum Arthropoda, and 35 species from 30 families belonged to Phylum Chordata.
 Diversity in avifauna was very rich, with 21 species of birds recorded, signifying the region's contribution toward sustaining urban fauna.
 Insects showed greatest diversity, especially during the monsoon, reflecting seasonal changes in species richness.
 The scarcity of amphibians and reptiles indicates habitat fragmentation, pollution, and reduced water sources as potential limitations on their populations.
 The results highlight the necessity for biodiversity conservation efforts in rapidly urbanizing environments.
 Conservation of green spaces, restoration of native habitats, and incorporating ecological aspects into urban planning are necessary to maintain biodiversity.
 The study generates baseline data that will be used for future ecological evaluation and conservation planning so that urbanization follows an environmental sustainable pattern.

-Keywords: Biodiversity; Conservation; Faunal Diversity, Habitat; Kharadi-Wagholi; Urbanization
+Keywords: Biodiversity; Conservation; Faunal Diversity; Habitat; Kharadi-Wagholi; Urbanization

 Introduction:

-Study area Kharadi-Wagholi is located in the eastern portion of Pune city (18.5515° N, 73.9500° E), has witnessed tremendous urbanization in the last decade or so, where the land-use pattern shifted from a predominantly agrarian setup to one dominated by industrial, residential, and commercial developments.
-Such development resulted in dramatic alterations of local biodiversity by way of habitat fragmentation, contamination, and escalating anthropogenic pressure.
-Urbanization is one of the main causes of ecological alterations globally, frequently causing species composition change, local extinctions, and fauna homogenization (McKinney, 2002).
+Study area Kharadi-Wagholi is located in the eastern portion of Pune city (18.5515° N, 73.9500° E), Urbanization is one of the main causes of ecological alterations globally, frequently causing species composition change, local extinctions, and fauna homogenization (McKinney, 2002).
 As cities grow, natural habitats are being substituted by built-up areas, which change the resource availability for different organisms and result in loss of biodiversity (Elmqvist et al., 2013; Aronson et al., 2014).

 Urban landscapes do, however, offer new habitats for some species that have been found to be adaptable to human-altered environments.
-Some birds, insects, and small mammals have been found to survive in urban areas, taking advantage of artificial resources and altered ecological niches (Marzluff, 2001; Shochat et al., 2006).
-Conversely, habitat-dependent species, such as amphibians and reptiles, tend to decline as a result of pollution, water shortage, and loss of breeding habitats (Hamer & McDonnell, 2008).
+Some birds, insects, and small mammals have been found to survive in urban areas, taking advantage of artificial resources and altered ecological niches (Marzluff, 2001; Shochat et al., 2006; Vijayan, 2024).
+Conversely, habitat-dependent species, such as amphibians and reptiles, tend to decline because of pollution, water shortage, and loss of breeding habitats (Hamer & McDonnell, 2008; Vijayan & Anbalagan, 2023).
 The trade-off between urban growth and biodiversity conservation is essential, as urban ecosystems contribute to maintaining ecological processes like pollination, nutrient cycling, and pest control (Alberti, 2005).

 Past studies have highlighted the value of evaluating urban biodiversity to aid in sustainable development and conservation (Savard et al., 2000).
 The current study seeks to record faunal diversity in the fast-developing Kharadi-Wagholi area with an emphasis on species richness for various taxonomic groups.
 In developing a systematic checklist of species, this work offers baseline data for future ecological monitoring and planning for conservation.